nus-cs2103-AY2021S2/tp/docs/UserGuide.md

    | `delete 3` | Deletes the 3rd contact in the list (i.e. deletes `Charlotte Oliveiro`) |
    | `exit` | Exits the application |

-1. Refer to the [Features](#features) section below for the full list of commands and their descriptions.
+1. Refer to the [Feature-Description](#feature-description) section below for the full list of commands and their descriptions.

 [Return to Table of Contents](#table-of-contents)